8. ERP and CFM

 In addition, ODE uses a joint in the same meaning as constraint.
 The hard constraint means that the joint is a perfect joint.
 That is, the position of an anchor and the axis of a joint is not violate.
 In other word, the joint is hard.
 The soft constraint means that the joint is not perfect.
 In other word, the joint is flexible.

-You can simulate a spring and dumper system to use ERP and CFM.
-The sping and dumper system is often used such as a model between a humanoid foot and a ground.
+You can simulate a spring and a damper system to use ERP and CFM.
+The spring and the damper system are often used such as a model between a humanoid foot and the ground.
 Please read the ODE user manual.

 Next, I explain how to use CFM.
-If you want to set the CFM. please use the following API.
+If you want to set the CFM.
+Please use the following API.
 This API, however, works all joints in the world.
-In the case of single-precision, the default value of the CFM is 10E-5 and in the case of precision, the value is 10E-10.
+In the case of single-precision, the default value of the CFM is 1E-5 (1o^-5) and in the case of precision, the value is 1E-10 (10 ^ -5).

 • dWorldSetCFM (dWorldID, dReal cfm)